Stoners will be partying. Servants will be preparing. Such is the contrast of the day.

 I’m very much looking forward to giving four talks at the Great Homeschool Convention in Cincinnati.

 Last week I asked people to support the good work of the ministry I run.
 I got this response from someone who told me to quit making money at it.

-I wish I had had the courage to tell him years ago why I didn’t like his church.
-It was because I felt God was not present.
-I bet he would have vehemently disagreed with me at the time, but to me, that was the ugly truth.
+I wish I had the courage to tell my friend why I didn’t like his church.
+It was because God was not present.
+He would have vehemently disagreed with me at the time, but to me, that was the ugly truth.

 This ad is powerful, and I’ll tell you why.
 It shows the conflict between GenX and Millennial generations, particularly surrounding technology.
 What family doesn’t struggle with this conflict?

 Do you consider yourself a big supporter?
 Let’s connect, then.
 We’ve got some good work to do in 2014, and together we’re going to fulfill the scriptural mandate to train minds for action.